brennm2/IRCServer/README.md

 You need to be careful with Hexchat and Netcat!<br>

-In the case of Hexchat, he usually autocompletes the commands, for example, if you send `/privmsg Hello World` in the Hexchat he autocompletes the command, as in the Netcat, he accepts every response, even if is it syntax is wrong, use the Hexchat to check it!
+In the case of the Hexchat, it usually autocompletes the commands, for example, if you send `/privmsg Hello World` in the Hexchat, it will autocomplete the command, as in netcat, it will accept any reply, even if the syntax is wrong, use the hexchat to check it!

 <p>You can see that you need to use both of them to verify if everything is good